Dr. Matthew Paldy, PhD, LP

 Couples Repair & Healing After Conflict in NYC

-In many relationships, the most painful moments are not the arguments themselves, but what happens afterward—the silence, distance, or uncertainty about how to reconnect.
-Couples often seek therapy not only because of conflict, but because repair feels difficult or incomplete.
+In many relationships, the most painful moments are not the arguments themselves, but what happens afterward—the silence, emotional distance, or uncertainty about how to reconnect.
+Couples often seek therapy not only because of conflict, but because repair feels inconsistent, delayed, or incomplete.

-In NYC couples therapy, this stage of relational work focuses less on preventing disagreement and more on restoring connection after rupture.
-Many couples arrive here after experiencing repeated cycles of conflict explored in communication and conflict patterns.
+In NYC couples therapy, this stage of work focuses less on preventing disagreement and more on restoring emotional connection after rupture.
+Many couples arrive here after experiencing repeated cycles of conflict explored in communication and conflict patterns .

 Repair is not automatic.
-Without intentional emotional processing, unresolved moments accumulate and gradually erode trust, safety, and emotional availability in the relationship.
+Without intentional emotional processing, unresolved moments accumulate and gradually erode trust, safety, and emotional availability in the relationship over time.

 What "Repair" Actually Means in Relationships

 Repair refers to the process of restoring emotional safety after a disruption in connection.
-It involves more than apologizing or resolving the original issue—it requires re-establishing trust that emotional closeness is still possible.
+It involves more than resolving the original issue or offering an apology—it requires re-establishing the felt sense that emotional closeness is still possible.

-In healthy relationships, repair happens naturally and quickly.
-In distressed relationships, repair becomes delayed, avoided, or incomplete.
+In secure relationships, repair happens relatively quickly and naturally.
+In distressed relationships, repair becomes delayed, avoided, or emotionally incomplete.

 Common Barriers to Repair